Frankel Conjecture and Sasaki geometry: Introduction and main results

+In Section \ref{S-4} we study the local property of the deformation, using implicit function theorem to prove two technical results.
+Section \ref{S-4-1} is concerned with the local deformation of Sasaki-Ricci solitons, and in Section \ref{S-4-2} we prove the rigidity of Sasaki manifolds with positive transverse bisectional curvature.
+This rigidity is crucial here since in complex geometry one often meets the problem of \emph{jumping phenomenon}.
+In Section \ref{S-5} we study compactness of a sequence of Sasaki-Ricci solitons with positive transverse bisectional curvature.
+In Section \ref{S-9} we discuss related problems. \\

 \textbf{Acknowledgements}: We would like to thank Prof. Xiuxiong Chen and Prof. Simon Donaldson for warm encouragements.
 We are also grateful to Hans-Joachim Hein for valuable discussions, and Prof. Dmitri Panov and Prof. Richard Thomas for their interest in this work.
+We would also like to thank the referee for various suggestions and comments that greatly improve the exposition of this paper and for pointing out some inaccuracy of the previous version.